Ivo-Balbaert/The_Way_to_Jai/book/8_Modules_-_Structuring_the_code_of_a_project.md

 To load a directory from a module, use `#import, dir`:
 `module :: #import, dir "files/directory";`
+for example: `raylib :: #import,dir "../raylib/raylib";`
+This is the same as doing:  `jai program.jai -import_dir "../raylib/raylib"`

 You can even import a specific string into your program with `#import, string`, for example:
 `#import, string "factorial :: (x: int) -> int { if x <= 1 return 1; return x * factorial(x-1); }";`